theodi/chatgpt-proxy/README.md

-Certainly!
-Here's a basic README.md for your code, explaining its purpose and how to use it as a proxy for ChatGPT:

 # ChatGPT Proxy

 The ChatGPT Proxy is a Node.js application that acts as a proxy for interacting with OpenAI's ChatGPT API.
 It provides a simple HTTP server that listens to incoming requests, validates the requests, and forwards them to the ChatGPT API, returning the responses to the clients.